martibosch/pandoc-resume/markdown/resume.md

 Conferences

+: Bosch, M., Ghiggi, G., Pham-Ba, S., & Weil, C. (2024).
+TSDF - data storage for scalable processing of heterogeneous and geospatial time series.
+GeoPython 2024.
+Basel, Switzerland.
+May 27-29

+: Bosch, M. (2023). meteostations-geopy: a Pythonic interface to access data from meteorological stations.
+EGU General Assembly 2023.
+Vienna, Austria.
+Apr 23-28

 : Bosch, M. (2020).
 A reusable computational workflow to assess urban heat islands in Python.
 GeoPython 2020.
 Online conference.
 September 21-22

 : Bosch, M. (2020).
 Analysis with PyLandStats of the evolution of the Swiss forests.
 Workshop in the Young Modellers in Ecology Workshop.
 Online conference.
-Mai 26-28
+May 26-28

 : Bosch, M. (2020).
 PyLandStats: computing landscape metrics in the Python ecosystem.
 Talk in the Young Modellers in Ecology Workshop.
 Online conference.
-Mai 26-28
+May 26-28

 : Bosch, M. (2020).
 DetecTree: a Python library for tree detection from aerial imagery.
 AI & Cities track, Applied Machine Learning Days.
-Lausanne.
+Lausanne, Switzerland.
 Jan 25-29

 : Bosch, M. (2019).
 Spatiotemporal Patterns of Urbanization in Three Swiss Urban Agglomerations: Insights from Landscape Metrics, Growth Modes and Fractal Analysis.
 Theoretical Geography VVOIP Debates, Debate 3.1 - Fractals and Multifractals.
 Online colloquium.
 Nov 15-16